 USA runs away with Athletics World Cup

-Sunday night saw the conclusion of the inaugural Athletics World Cup with the United States of America running away with the ‘platinum trophy’, as they were crowned Athletics World Cup champions.
+Sunday night saw the conclusion of the first Athletics World Cup with the United States of America running away with the ‘platinum trophy’, as they were crowned Athletics World Cup champions.

 Team USA won comfortably with a total of 219 points, 57 points clear of second place Poland, while the next six best teams were only separated by a total of 27 points.